Chronic wounds

 When healthcare professionals change the dressing they also clean the wound.
 “Simple” wound cleaning involves rinsing the wound with a saline or electrolyte solution.
 This is followed by wound debridement where devitalized (dead) cells or inflamed tissue is carefully removed with tweezers or a scalpel.

 The wound site is generally numbed, for example with a special ointment, to prevent pain during debridement.
-Patients may be given medication before the next debridement if the pain is severe.
+To avoid more severe pain, medication can be taken prior to the debridement.
 Anesthesia is also an option for major wounds.

 Wound dressings

-The doctor or nurse will apply a new dressing after the wound is cleaned.
+Once the wound has been cleaned, a new dressing is applied.
 Wound dressings help to keep the wound moist, absorb excess fluid from the wound and protect against infection.
-Wet compresses, films or “hydrogels” are used here.
+Examples of dressings include wet compresses, films and hydrogels.

-Technical equipment is sometimes used in hospitals to promote wound healing.
+Technical procedures are sometimes used in hospitals to encourage wounds to heal:

 • Hyperbaric oxygen therapy: patients breathe in oxygen in a special chamber at a high atmospheric pressure.